-- 1. The college/career indicator increased to 76.8% for 2020. - 2.
-Students with disability increased from 11% prepared in 2019 to 17.6% in 2020.
+- 1. The % of students completing a-g requirements increased from 76.2% for 2020-2021 to 80% in 2021-2022. - 2.
+Students with disabilities completing a-g requirements continue to be far less than the school average.
 This continues to be an area for need for our students with disabilities. - 3.
-Students who are socioeconomically disadvantaged increased from 50% prepared in 2019 to 72.7% in 2020.
+Students who are socioeconomically disadvantaged also lag behind in a-g completion rates compared to the school average.